verida/VIPs/VIPs/vip-2.md

 # Implementations

-There is a solidity implmentation available that implements this specification:
+There is a solidity implementation available that implements this specification:

 [VDA-DID-Registry](https://github.com/verida/blockchain-contracts/tree/develop/VDA-DID-Registry).